CHAPTER PRESIDENTS' MUST READ NEWS

 Please note that chapter advisors are responsible for the selection of both undergraduate and graduate candidates.
 The chapter then votes for approval of the candidates to membership and sends letters of invitation.

-Please remember that all students and honorary members need to attend the induction ceremony, and that the inductees are not Pi Tau Sigma members until the registration of the initiation is processed by the national office.
+Please remember that all student initiates and honorary members need to attend the induction ceremony, and that the inductees are not Pi Tau Sigma members until the registration of the initiation is processed by the national office.